Mike Poulson

-Michael Poulson (born January 4, 1965 in Ogden, Utah U.S., later raised in Layton, Utah) is an American "Old School" former professional Bicycle Motocross (BMX) racer whose prime competitive years were from 1981-1987.
+Michael Poulson (born January 4, 1965, in Ogden, Utah U.S., later raised in Layton, Utah) is an American "Old School" former professional Bicycle Motocross (BMX) racer whose prime competitive years were from 1981 to 1987.

 Racing career milestones

 Note: Professional first are for the national level of competition unless otherwise indicated.

 Started racing: Early 1978.
 As it often happens, a friend got him interested in racing.